Raquel-Kampel/MTRX2700/README.md

    periods entirely in hardware.
  - The delay function waits for the timer to reach the specified delay time before returning.

+   FOR 10 seconds:

+   1/8Mhz = 1.25e-7 seconds to count 1 bit
+   random prescalar of 100 = 100 times longer to cpount once = 1.25e-6
+   for 10 seconds = 10/1.25e-6 = 8000000 which is value of auto reload register